 Non-Warrantable And Condotel Mortgage Loans Reserve Requirements

-- Due to not being able to resell these loans on the secondary market, non-warrantable and condotel lenders seek extra caution when originating and funding these loans.
+- This is Due to not being able to resell these loans on the secondary market

 Non-Warrantable Condotels are the following:

-- Condominium unit in a condo complex but the over 51% of the condominium unit owners are non-owner occupants.
+- Condominium unit in a condo complex with over 51 of the condominium unit owners are non-owner occupants

 Condotel Condominiums are the following: